Dijadiju/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 0-hello_world script prints “Hello, World”, followed by a new line to the standard output.

 The 1-confused_smiley displays a a confused smiley "(Ôo)'.

+The 2-hellofile display the content of the /etc/passwd file in the terminal.